tetrapod00/godot-docs/tutorials/animation/playing_videos.rst

 Once you've configured the AspectRatioContainer, reparent your VideoStreamPlayer node to be a child of the AspectRatioContainer node.
-Make sure **Expand** is enabled on the VideoStreamPlayer.
+Make sure :uiproperty:`Expand` is enabled on the VideoStreamPlayer.
 Your video should now scale automatically to fit the whole screen while avoiding distortion.